zackmdavis/Category_War/algorithms_of_deception.md

 The Reporter whose behavior corresponds to `reporter_2` replies, "How _dare_ you accuse me of lying?!
 Sure, I'm not a perfect program free from all bias, but everything I said was true—every outcome I reported corresponded to one of the $X_i$.
 [You can't call that misleading!](https://www.lesswrong.com/posts/DoPo4PDjgSySquHX8/heads-i-win-tails-never-heard-of-her-or-selective-reporting)"

 He is perfectly sincere.
-Nothing in his consciousness reflects _intent_ to decieve, any more than an eight-line Python program could be said to have such "intent."
+Nothing in his _consciousness_ reflects _intent_ to deceive Audience, any more than an eight-line Python program could be said to have such "intent."
 (Does a `for` loop "intend" anything?
 Does a conditional "care"?
 Of course not!)

 The Reporter whose behavior corresponds to `reporter_3` replies, "_Lying?!_ I told you the truth, the whole truth, and nothing but the truth: everything I saw, I reported.
 When I said an outcome was a oneorfour, it actually was a oneorfour.
 Perhaps you have a different category system, such that what _I_ think of as a 'oneorfour', appears to you to be any of several completely different outcomes, which you think my 'oneorfour' concept is conflating.
-If those outcomes had wildly different probabilities—if one was much more common than fou—I mean, than the other—then you'd have no way of knowing that from my report.
+If those outcomes had wildly different probabilities, if one was much more common than fou—I mean, than the other—then you'd have no way of knowing that from my report.
 But using language in a way _you_ dislike, is not lying.
 [I can define a word any way I want!](https://www.lesswrong.com/posts/FaJaCgqBKphrDzDSj/37-ways-that-words-can-be-wrong)"

 He, too, is perfectly sincere.

 ### Commentary

-Much has been written on this website about reducing mental notions of "truth", "accuracy", _&c._ [to the nonmental](https://www.lesswrong.com/posts/p7ftQ6acRkgo6hqHb/dreams-of-ai-design).
+Much has been written on this website about reducing mental notions of "truth", "evidence", _&c._ [to the nonmental](https://www.lesswrong.com/posts/p7ftQ6acRkgo6hqHb/dreams-of-ai-design).
 One need not grapple with tendentious [mysteries](https://www.lesswrong.com/posts/6i3zToomS86oj9bS6/mysterious-answers-to-mysterious-questions) of "mind" or "consciousness", when so much more can be accomplished by considering systematic cause-and-effect processes [that result in](https://www.lesswrong.com/posts/6s3xABaXKPdFwA3FS/what-is-evidence) the states of one physical system becoming correlated with the states of another—a "map" that reflects a "territory."

-The same methodology that was essential for studying truthseeking, is equally essential for studying the propogation of falsehood.
-If true "beliefs" are operationalized as models that [make accurate predictions](https://www.lesswrong.com/posts/a7n8GdKiAZRX86T5A/making-beliefs-pay-rent-in-anticipated-experiences), then _deception_ can only be communication that results in _less_ accurate predictions (by a listener applying the same inference algorithms that would result in more accurate predictions when applied to direct observations or "honest" reports).
+The same methodology that was essential for studying truthseeking, is equally essential for studying the propagation of falsehood.
+If true "beliefs" are models that [make accurate predictions](https://www.lesswrong.com/posts/a7n8GdKiAZRX86T5A/making-beliefs-pay-rent-in-anticipated-experiences), then _deception_ would presumably be communication that systematically results in _less_ accurate predictions (by a listener applying the same inference algorithms that would result in more accurate predictions when applied to direct observations or "honest" reports).

+In a peaceful world where most falsehood was due to random mistakes, there would be little to be gained by studying processes that systematically create erroneous maps.
+In a world of [conflict](https://slatestarcodex.com/2018/01/24/conflict-vs-mistake/), where there are [forces trying to slash your tires](https://www.lesswrong.com/posts/XTWkjCJScy2GFAgDt/dark-side-epistemology), one would do well do study these—_algorithms of deception!_